ayerol/btd_deconv/README.md

 #

-Contact a.kazaz@tudelft.nl for any questions.
+Contact b.hunyadi@tudelft.nl for any questions.